 Sitting by the River

-Some People along the Way
+Meeting People along the Way

 I met an Australian couple, Dobrah and Paul.
 The are Macedonian Australians.
-After the usual small talk I asked what they do for a living and then of course I had to reveal my profession.
+After the usual small talk, I asked what they do for a living and then of course I had to reveal my profession.
 Dobrah asked, “What do you think of us who have no faith who walk the Camino?”

-- People have a story and are very eager to share even if they don’t realize it.
+- People have a story, and are very eager to share, even if they don’t realize it.

-- People are dedicated to their faith (were dedicated) if you look at the ancient churches their magnificence; and, to have the faith that God will provide for us when we give all to him is something to admire, perhaps something us 21st century faithful can learn from our spiritual ancestors of the 12-16 century.
+- People are dedicated to their faith (were dedicated) if you look at the ancient churches and their magnificence; and, to have the faith that God will provide for us when we give all to Him is something to admire, perhaps something us 21st century faithful can learn from our spiritual ancestors of the 12—16 century.